Vasallo94/Humedades/README.md

 # Welcome to My Home Climate App!

-This Streamlit app displays temperature and humidity data from sensors in my home.
-The data is collected using a Grovee sensor and saved in a CSV file.
+This project is a web application developed using Streamlit that displays temperature and humidity data from IoT sensors in my home.
+The data is collected using a Grove sensor and saved in a CSV file.
+Additionally, the application includes interactive charts that allow you to visualize the variables' evolution over time.

 ## Installation